American Express® Gold Card review

 By adding the American Express Platinum card to your arsenal, you gain a higher rewards rate on travel and hotels, as well as more extensive travel benefits like lounge access.
 Then, The Blue Business® Plus Credit Card from American Express can earn 2X points on the first $50,000 you spend on your card each year, then 1X points—to help cover purchases that don’t fall in a bonus category.

 But if the Platinum Card is too expensive or you don’t qualify for a business credit card, getting another flat-rate card could still earn more rewards on any purchases that don’t fall within the Gold card’s categories.
-If you want to stick with Amex, the American Express Cash Magnet® Card is a good choice.
+If you want to stick with Amex, the American Express Cash Magnet® Card–which earns unlimited 1.5 percent cash back on all purchases–is a good choice.

 Bankrate’s Take—Is the American Express Gold Card worth it?